oracle-livelabs/goldengate/ai-agent-data-streams/create-zeroetl/create-zeroetl.md

 7. Review Source and Target Schemas

-  * Connect to both the source and target databases.
+  * Connect to both the source and target databases using SQL Developer.
   * Verify that the schemas and tables are correctly created and populated.
-  * Ensure data changes in the source are reflected in the target in real time.
+  * Copy and paste the following script into SQL Developer to ensure data changes in the source are reflected in the target in real time:

     ```
      <copy>SELECT COUNT(*) AS tgt_count_before FROM YAN_POS.PRODUCT;